-During 2021, the District invested in Colotrust, an investment vehicle established for local government entities in Colorado to pool surplus funds.
+During 2022, the District invested in the Colorado Local Government Liquid Asset Trust (Colotrust), an investment vehicle established for local government entities in Colorado to pool surplus funds.
 The State Securities Commissioner administers and enforces all State statutes governing Colotrust.
-Colotrust operates similarly to a money market fund and each share is equal in value to \$1.00.
-There are no unfunded commitments, the redemption period frequency is daily and there is no redemption period.
-Colotrust offers shares in two portfolios, COLOTRUST PRIME and COLOTRUST PLUS+.
-Both portfolios may invest in U.S. Treasury securities and repurchase agreements collateralized by U.S.Treasury securities.
-COLOTRUST PLUS+ may also invest in certain obligations of U.S. government agencies, highest rated commercial paper, and repurchase agreements collateralized by certain obligations of U.S. government agencies.
+The District invested in COLOTRUST PLUS+ (PLUS+), one of the three portfolios offered by Colotrust.
+PLUS+ operates similarly to a money market fund and each share is equal in value to \$1.00.
+There are no unfunded commitments, the redemption period frequency is daily and there is no redemption notice period.
+PLUS+ may invest in U.S. Treasury securities, federal instrumentality and agency securities, repurchase agreements and tri-party repurchase agreements, collateralized bank deposits, government money market funds, corporate bonds and highest rated commercial paper.
 A designated custodial bank serves as custodian for Colotrust's portfolios pursuant to a custodian agreement.
 The custodian acts as safekeeping agent for Colotrust's investment portfolios and provides services as the depository in connection with direct investments and withdrawals.
 The custodian's internal records segregate investments owned by Colotrust.
-As of December 31, 2021, the District had \$6,750 invested in COLOTRUST PLUS+ in the name of the District.
+As of December 31, 2022, the District had \$30,660 invested in PLUS+ in the name of the District.